connamara/quickfixn/tutorial/configuration.md

   <tr>
     <td class='setting'>SSLCheckCertificateRevocation</td>
     <td class='description'>
-      Determine if certificate revocation list (CRL) should be checked for SSL certificates.
+      Determine if certificate revocation list (CRL) should be used to check if SSL certificates have been revoked.
       Will be overridden to N if SSLValidateCertificates=N.
     </td>
     <td class='valid'>